-- 9.1 The Commission will enforce these cost-segregation methods and affiliate transaction rules by requiring providers to file cost segregation manuals demonstrating, in detail, their application of the methods and affiliate transaction rules to their particular operations.
+9.1 The Commission will enforce these cost-segregation methods and affiliate transaction rules by requiring providers to file cost segregation manuals demonstrating, in detail, their application of the methods and affiliate transaction rules to their particular operations.
 These manuals must be approved by the Commission and must be kept current.
 These manuals shall be subject to public comment and Commission Staff review.
-The results derived from the application of the allocation methods described in these manuals will be subject to audit review by this Commission and its staff. - 9.2 Any provider desiring an exception to the cost-segregation standards in these rules must make that request by application, and may be granted an exception by Commission order.
+The results derived from the application of the allocation methods described in these manuals will be subject to audit review by this Commission and its staff.

-APPENDIX A

-Decision No. C88-664

-June 1, 1988

-Page 8 of 13

-Case No. 6685
+Exhibit 1 Decision No. C88-761 June 15, 1988 Page 8 of 13 Case No. 6685